yulijia/yulijia.github.io/index.md

 > ### The truth was important, a healthy society should never have just one voice.

-> #### All knowledge is, in the final analysis, history.
-All sciences are, in the abstract, mathematics and all methods of acquiring knowledge are essentially statistics. -- C. R. Rao
+> #### All knowledge is, in final analysis, history.
+All sciences are,in the abstract, mathematics.
+All judgements are, in their rationale, statistics.

 **Contact Me:** yu AT lijiayu DOT net